 The Chief Priests used the silver coins to buy a Potter’s Field, a place for the burial of foreigners, also known as the “Field of Blood”.
-In that way, the words of Jeremiah the prophet were fulfilled: “They took the thirty silver coins, the price of the one whose price had been set by the people of Israel, and they gave them for the potter’s field, as the Lord commanded me”.
+In this way, the words of Jeremiah the prophet were fulfilled: “They took the thirty silver coins, the price of the one whose price had been set by the people of Israel, and they gave them for the potter’s field, as the Lord commanded me”.
+(Matthew 27:3-10)

 Lord Jesus, I repent for having offended you, for the torment and pain that I have caused you.
 Forgive me my sins, Lord.

 Behold, O Kind and Most Sweet Jesus,

 I fall upon my knees in Thy sight,